What Is Video Bitrate (And What Bitrate Should You Use)? (Update)

 Frame Rate

 Picture a flipbook.
 Each page of your flipbook is a “frame” in a larger animation.
 This is how video works.
 Our eyes interpret these static images as motion when we view them in quick succession.
-Frame rate is measured in frames per second (fps) and refers to how many and how fast these images are.
+Frame rate is measured in frames per second (fps) and refers to how many and how fast these images are delivered.
 The higher the frame rate, the smoother the video.
 That said, frames equal data and a higher frame rate will require a higher video bitrate.
 Therefore, your chosen bitrate will depend in part on your chosen frame rate.

 Resolution